Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 Mailchimp Premium Plan – best for large businesses

 Mailchimp’s final plan is their Premium Plan, perfect for larger businesses and enterprises.
-For $299 a month, you’ll get room for 10,000 contacts and the ability to send up to 3 million emails, and to break your customers up into an unlimited number of audiences.
+For $350 per month, you’ll get room for 500 contacts, but if you want more contacts, you can pay up to $1,510 per month for up to 200,000 contacts.
+This plan allows you to send up to 1.2 million emails, and to break your customers up into an unlimited number of audiences.

 “Unlimited audiences” is a lot of audiences, which is where advanced segmentation comes into play.
 Rather than creating email lists of broader customers, like “standard members” and “gold members”, with the Premium plan you can send emails to people with more complex criteria – this could be people who have made purchases within the last week, or people who haven’t opened an email within the year.